balena-io-experimental/micro-bit/README.md

     - `RESIN_SUPERVISOR_DELTA=1`
     - `RESIN_HOST_TYPE=microbit`
  - Clone this repository to your local workspace
- - Add the `resin remote` to your local workspace
+ - Add the dependent application `resin remote` to your local workspace
  - Retrieve the dependent application ID from the Resin dashboard, for example: If your dependent application URL is `https://dashboard.staging.io/apps/13829/devices` the ID is `14495`
  - Change [line 3](https://github.com/resin-io-projects/micro-bit/blob/master/source/main.cpp#L3) in `source/main.cpp` `#define APP_ID 1234567890` to point to your dependent application ID e.g. `#define APP_ID 14495`